MBernAca/PecubeGUI_Doc/docs/source/Examples.rst

     *Figure 1.3.
 Provide synthetic samples locations and set thermochronometers.*

-| In a next step, we set the tectonic scenario in the “Tectonic” tab (Figure 1.4).
+| In a next step, we set the tectonic scenario in the \ *Tectonic*\ tab (Figure 1.4, :doc:`Usage`).
 We consider a uniform bloc uplift and a constant uplift rate of 0.3 km/Myr since 50 Ma.
-Finally, to run Pecube in batch mode, set the inversion mode to “batch” in the “Inversion tab”.
+Finally, to run Pecube in batch mode, set the inversion mode to “batch” in the \ *Inversion tab*\ (:doc:`Usage`).
 Then, we set the number of intervals to 3 to explore a range of paleo-relief from 0 to x3 with a step of 1.
 To run the batch, click on “Run Pecube”.
 Once the run has finished, the resulting age-elevation profiles can be plotted.
 Switch to the chart part of the interface and load the Pecube project.
 In the list of plots, find and click on “Batch results”.
 Doing this open a window asking you to choose the type of plot and the thermochronometers you wish to show.
 The resulting age-elevation profiles are shown in Figure 1.5.

 .. figure:: ../images/Tectonic_Syn01.png